qianglise/openfoam/content/numerics.rst

 A wide variety of interpolation schemes are available, ranging from those that are based solely on geometry, and others, e.g. convection schemes that are functions of the local flow:

-   - Linear scheme : The most obvious option is linear interpolation, 2nd order accurate.
+   - Linear scheme: The most obvious option is linear interpolation, 2nd order accurate.
 However, for convective fluxes it introduces oscillations
-   - Convection scheme: many options for interpolating the  convective flux exist.
+   - Convection scheme: Many options for interpolating the  convective flux exist.
 Often it is the most important numerical choice in the simulation.
 Many of the convection schemes available in OpenFOAM are based on the TVD and NVD:

         - NVD/TVD convection schemes::